Estimate Time6 min

 • Before taking out a student loan or withdrawing from your retirement savings, do your research to understand how doing so could affect your future plans.

 Have you ever made a money decision you regretted?
 If the answer is no, congrats—bet you floss every day too, you rock star.
 On the other hand, if you still cringe over a past money move, you’re not alone.
-In 2022, 76% of Americans reported making at least one financial mistake, according to a Credit Karma survey.1
+According to a recent Credit Karma survey, 76% of Americans reported making at least one financial mistake.1

 We asked 4 real people to share their past financial problems, so you can learn their lessons without feeling the pain yourself.